 We may be able to do more to help users avoid entering incorrect information into forms on the Library website.
 For example, it is possible to enter a date of birth in the future into the Library Email Us form.
 This fails WCAG 2.1 success criterion 3.3.1 (Error Identification).
 We are currently investigating this further.

-We link to external pages and other Leeds Beckett University pages which may not be accessible.
+We link to external pages, documents and other Leeds Beckett University pages and information which may not be accessible.

 Social media tools